SoftUni-Internal/interactive-content/EN/03-Polymorphism/04-Homework.md

 [output]
 Meowwww
 SQUEEEAAAK!
-Mice are not eating that type of food!
+The type of food cannot be consumed by Mice
 ROAAR!!!
-Tigers are not eating that type of food!
-Cat\[Spas, Persian_Angorian, 0.75, Home, 143\]
-Mouse\[Mincho, 4.23, Home, 0\]
+The type of food cannot be consumed by Tigers Cat\[Spas, Persian_Angorian, 0.75, Home, 143\] Mouse\[Mincho, 4.23, Home, 0\]
 Tiger\[Giggs, 4, Asia, 0\]